 You’ve most likely heard about the concept of “the elevator pitch.”
 This refers to the idea that you should be able to quickly summarize your pitch or your company in thirty seconds, or roughly the length of one elevator ride.

-This simple formula essentially creates the press release version of an “elevator pitch.”
+This simple template essentially creates the press release version of an “elevator pitch.”
 You need to be able to describe your company’s angle and goals in just one sentence.
 The formula goes like this:

 Writers have room for creativity and spinning a strongly-worded message that turns heads.
 But this formula should be the blueprint they use when writing the press release boilerplate.